evanx/chronica/lib/ComponentFactory.md

 ### ExpressJS example

-`ComponentFactory` decorates the config using defaults from YAML files, and invokes the component's exported `create` method.
+The `ComponentFactory` provides the component with the following:
+- its configuration, which is decorated with defaults and asserted
+- a logger configured with its name
+- the other components it requires e.g. `reporter` requires the `alerter` singleton.
+- the shared state of the application

 The following example is an ExpressJS server:

 ```javascript
 export function create(config, logger, components, appState) {